HAFL-WWI/Digital-Forest-Monitoring/README.md

 ### Prerequisites

 The project needs the package manager [Yarn](https://yarnpkg.com/).
-You can install it from [here](https://yarnpkg.com/en/docs/install)
+You can install it from [here](https://yarnpkg.com/en/docs/install).
-It is recommended to install the version control system [Git](https://git-scm.com/) on your machine.
+Also it is very recommended to install the version control system [Git](https://git-scm.com/) on your machine.

 ### Installing